fox-it/dissect-docs/docs/source/projects/dissect.util/index.rst

     $ pip install dissect.util

-``dissect.util`` includes pure Python implementations of the lz4 and lzo decompression algorithms.
-To automatically use the faster, native (C-based) lz4 and lzo implementations in other dissect projects, install the package with the lz4 and lzo extras:
+``dissect.util`` includes both pure Python implementations as well as a faster Rust implementation of the LZ4 and LZO decompression algorithms.
+Pre-build wheels are available for most common platforms and the native implementation will automatically be used if available.
+In the rare case that a pre-build wheel is not available, you can build a wheel for your platform by running the following command:

 .. code-block:: console

-    $ pip install "dissect.util[lz4,lzo]"

-Unfortunately there is no binary ``python-lzo`` wheel for PyPy installations on Windows, so it won't install there.

-This module including the lz4 and lzo extras is also automatically installed if you install the ``dissect`` package.
+    $ tox -e build-native

 Usage
 -----